bazo/itera_test/README.md

 Other remarks:

 -   You can add/remove dependencies that you are familiar with and will "do the job".
     -   Using state management library like Redux or Mobx is not required, but welcome.
 Using pure React is OK.
     -   Using library for fetching data from backend like Axios is okay as well as using `fetch` API
 -   Unit tests are expected, but 100% coverage is not necessary.
 You need to prove ability to write frontend tests.
 -   "Production-like" code quality is expected.
 Application should not throw any errors or warnings in console.
 -   NB: Pagination and sorting is out of scope for this assignment.
 -   Usage of best-practices is highly anticipated

 Assignment should be done in 2-4 hours, depending on seniority.
 Compressed archived containing **source code only** is then to be sent to Itera HR.

-# `create-react-app` documentation
+# `@bazo/js-dev-scripts` documentation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [@bazo/js-dev-scripts](https://github.com/bazo/js-dev-scripts).

 ## Available Scripts